The JUNO experiment and its electronics readout system: Electronics readout system

 \subsection{Readout scheme for the 20-inch PMT}

-The JUNO electronics system \cite{Bellato2021} can be separated into two main parts as shown on Figure~\ref{fig:my_label2}.
+The JUNO electronics system \cite{Bellato2021} can be separated into two main parts as shown in Figure~\ref{fig:my_label2}.
 The left part of Figure \ref{fig:my_label2} shows the underwater electronics.
 Three PMTs are connected to one underwater box.
 The PMT housing is connected to the box through a 1 m cable.
-The PMT signal processing chain is the following.
+The box contains the high-voltage unit and the Global Control Units (GCU).
+The GCUs perform the analog to digital conversion and a first processing of the PMT signal and manage the slow control of the three PMTs.
+The detailed PMT signal processing chain is the following.
 The first stage conditions the PMT signal and duplicates it into two streams.
 The current signal streams are converted to voltage by trans-impedance amplifiers (TIA).
-One channel is used for the low gain (8:1) in the case of 0-4000 pe, and a second channel is used for the high gain (1:1) in the case of 0-128 pe.
+One channel is used for the low gain (8:1) in the case of 0-4000 p.e., and a second channel is used for the high gain (1:1) in the case of 0-128 p.e. .
 A 14-bit 1 Gsample/s custom designed ASIC, developed by Tsinghua University, coverts the analog signals to digital signals.
-The digital signals are then processed in the Field-Programmable Gate Array (FPGA) .
-The main FPGA chosen for the Global Control Units (GCU) is a Xilinx XC7K325T-2FFG900I.
+The digital signals are then processed in the Field-Programmable Gate Array to generate trigger request and to store the data into buffer waiting for trigger acknowledgement.
 A 2 GB DDR3 RAM is used to store the timestamp and charge with the digitized wave-forms.
 All GCUs, about 7000, are synchronised within less than 10 ns precision.
 The right part of Figure \ref{fig:my_label2} shows the dry electronics.
 The underwater boxes are connected to the dry electronics through two distinctive links : the asynchronous link and the synchronous link.
 The asynchronous link has a variable latency and uses a CAT5E Ethernet link.
 It is used for the Data readout and slow control of the GCUs.
 The protocol used for this link is IPBUS and works at a nominal speed of 1 Gbps.
 The synchronous link has a fixed latency link.
 It uses a timing and trigger control (TTC) protocol.
 The nominal link speed is 125 Mbps.
-Each of the 160 back-end card (BEC) is connected to 44 underwater boxes trough CAT6 Ethernet cables.
+Each of the 160 back-end card (BEC) is connected to 44 underwater boxes through CAT6 Ethernet cables.
 They are used as concentrator cards to collect and compensate the incoming trigger request signals.
-On top of the BEC, an Trigger Timing Interface Mezzanine (TTIM) card is connected.
-This FPGA handles all trigger request signals of the incoming GCU's.
-This board also distributes the clock signal to the GCU’s.
-21 RMU (Reorganise \& Multiplex Unit) cards receive the signals from the BEC, and sum them up.
-The last stage of the synchronous link consists in forwarding the sum of the signals to the CTU (Central Trigger Unit).